 Illinois Department of Commerce and Economic Opportunity

-The Community Development Assistance Program (CDAP) is a statewide competitive program that provides grants to communities with a population under 50,000 to address public infrastructure needs that pose a great threat to the public’s health and safety.
+The Community Development Block Grant Program (CDBG) is a statewide competitive program that provides grants to communities with a population under 50,000 to address public infrastructure needs that pose a great threat to the public’s health and safety.

 The program is administered by the Illinois Department of Commerce and Economic Opportunity (DCEO) utilizing United States Department of Housing and Urban Development (HUD) funds.
 This program is funded by Title I of the federal Housing and Community Development Act of 1974, as amended.